Of all the factors involved in building your portfolio, investment diversification is, arguably, the most important.

 In this post, we'll do a surface review of some of the strategies.
 I'll spend most of my time talking about the importance of investment diversification in achieving long-term success.

-We won't talk much about bonds in this discussion.
-I wrote about the importance of bonds in another article.
 For this discussion, we will focus on world stock markets.

 Why Investment Diversification Is Important